waltersamuelhunter/tbcluster-basic-snp/README.md

 1. Taken all samples into account, variable sites are extracted.
 2. The samples are compared in a pairs for each analysed variant.
 For example, considering one variant site (v1) and two samples (x1 and x2), if sample x1 have different genotype in the v1 than sample x2 then the genetic distance between these two samples will be increased by 1.
 This is repeated for all samples and variant sites and the result is stored in snp distance matrix.
-3. A graph is computed containing nodes (samples) and edges (snp distance).
+3. A graph is computed containing nodes (samples) and edges (same clusters).
+Edges are only drawn between clusters defined by the cutoff value (like 5 or 12 SNPs)
 4. The graph is visualized.